Is Malaysia a net exporter or importer of oil?

-Net oil exporting countries stand to gain whenever oil prices are high.
-Conversely, low oil prices hurt them.
-The common wisdom heard is that Malaysia is a net oil exporter.
-If you put 2 and 2 together, we can understand why you’re worried.
+Net exporting countries stand to gain whenever oil prices are high.
+On the other hand, low oil prices hurt them.
+Now, the common wisdom heard is that Malaysia is a net oil exporter.
+If you put two and two together, we can understand why you’re worried.

 - Crude oil

 While we’ve already become net importers of crude oil since 2011, we continue to be net exporters of LNG products.
 Only when both are taken together can we really say that Malaysia is a net exporter of oil and gas.

 But how important is oil and gas to Malaysia anyway?

 It used to be important, but now not so much!

 Huh?
 To understand what we’re even talking about, we must first look at the share of contributions that oil and gas has, compared to other sectors.
 The table below shows a quick look into exactly when oil and gas started contributing LESS to government revenue.

 1) Petroleum income tax; 2) Crude oil export duty; 3) Petroleum royalty; 4) Petroleum dividend